 Do you suffer from sleep apnea?
-If so, our dentists, Dr. Luke St Marie and Dr. Christine Chen, can help diagnose and treat your sleep apnea.
+If so, our dentist, Dr. Christine Chen, can help diagnose and treat your sleep apnea.
 At Valley Dental Group, we want to work with our patients to improve their dental health and overall health.
 To find out more about sleep apnea treatment or to schedule an appointment in Renton, Washington, please call us today at 425.271.1727

 Sleep apnea is a sleep disorder marked by interruptions and pauses in breathing during sleep.
 Obstructive sleep apnea is caused by obstructions in the airway, such as the tongue rolling back in the throat or collapsed tissues in the airway.
 Untreated sleep apnea can contribute to several serious health conditions, including heart disease, high blood pressure, and liver problems.